The Mechanisms of Accreditation

 The letter contains a statement of any deficiencies noted and, when the decision is for provisional accreditation or denial, provides notice of the right to appeal.

 Council decisions fall into three categories--accreditation, provisional accreditation, and denial.
 The meaning of accreditation or denial is self-evident.
 A unit may receive provisional accreditation when the Council has found deficiencies that can be corrected in a relatively short time.
-Currently, the term of provisional accreditation is one year.
 The term of provisional accreditation is two years.
-Schools retain the option to schedule a re-visit in one year.
+Schools retain the option to schedule a revisit in one year.
 Team chairs, each accompanied by another individual agreed upon by the Executive Director and the school, perform a brief revisit near the end of the provisional period.
 They assess the school's success in addressing deficiencies and write a report, with an accreditation recommendation, that is considered by the Committee and Council.
 Provisional accreditation cannot be extended beyond established terms.

 When the accreditation is provisional, the Council president includes in the letter to the chief administrator of the institution details of the deficiencies and the process for Council reconsideration.
 Teams and schools should not think of provisional accreditation as being punitive; it is often the initiative needed to get faculty and administrators to correct serious weaknesses.